Operational interpretation of the vacuum and process matrices for identical particles: Identical particles

 are the $\ell$-particle orthogonal subspaces of the input Fock space.
 For fermions, each $s_i \in \{ 0,1 \}$, and the orthogonal sum in Equation~\eqref{eq:fock_input} goes until $d_I$, instead of $\infty$.
 For a given gate, the output Fock space $\cG_O$ is defined analogously, and we denote its creation and annihilation operators as $\tilde{a}_i^\dag$ and $\tilde{a}_i$, respectively, in order to distinguish them from the corresponding operators in $\cG_I$.

 Our formalism is constructed for quantum circuits which consist of finite number of gates.
 This means that we work in the approximation of a finite number of spacetime points, as opposed to the standard QFT where one works with an uncountably infinitely many spacetime points.
 Thus, given the algebra~(\ref{eq:commutationrelations}) for the creation and annihilation operators at a single gate, the full algebra across all gates is normalised to a Kronecker delta, instead of the standard Dirac delta function.
 Moreover, the operators in~(\ref{eq:commutationrelations}) are operators in coordinate space, as opposed to the momentum space operators which are standard in QFT, since they create and annihilate modes at a given gate (i.e., a given spacetime point), instead of modes with a given momentum.
+Taking into account our assumption of finite number of gates, the single-particle Hilbert spaces $G_{I/O}$ are finite-dimensional, i.e., $d_{I/O} \in \prirodni$.
 Since the gates are distinguishable, the modes assigned to different gates {\em always} (anti\=/)commute.

 We restrict ourselves to the Minkowski spacetime, so that the global Poincar\'e symmetry implies that the vacuum state $\ket{0}$ is identical across different gates, as well as between input and output Fock spaces for a given gate.
 In this sense, each gate is assumed to be stationary in some inertial reference frame, since the Fock spaces of non-inertial gates would be subject to the Unruh effect.
 We leave the discussion of non-inertial gates and spacetimes with more general geometries for future work.